 If you are running marketing campaigns for any amount of time, then you would probably be afraid of making one of the most common marketing mistakes.
+In this article we talked about marketing mistakes you should be aware of and must avoid in 2020.

 Everyone, from professional marketers to small business owners, makes marketing mistakes.
 But even if you make some mistakes, you should be ready to learn from them, by discovering more about your audience and what exactly works for them.